INDUSTRY INSIGHTS

 A key takeaway from 2025 was the distinction between travel distance and travel feasibility.

-Miles traveled measured true distance but did not always reflect how feasible travel was for fans.
+Miles traveled measured actual distance, but did not always reflect how feasible travel was for fans.
 Games with short turnaround times, reliance on flights, or limited destination appeal often underperformed beyond what distance alone would predict.

-In these cases, logistical issues, rather than geography alone, played a major role in decreased attendance.
+In these cases, logistical issues, rather than geography alone, played a significant role in the reduced attendance.

 The Role of Fan Expectations

 Another consistent theme in 2025 was the impact of fan expectations and emotional context.
-Attendance varied greatly based on how fans viewed the season and the bowl:
+Attendance varied significantly based on how fans viewed the season and the bowl:

 Programs accustomed to CFP-level success frequently drew less interest in non-CFP bowls